weiwenlan/rpg_e2vid_realtime_ipcamera/README.md

 # rpg_e2vid_realtime_ipcamera
-Use e2vid models for realtime construction by using an ipcamera
+Use e2vid models for realtime construction by using an ipcamera The real-time construction could be used for Davis-346 camera only

 Thanks to the authors of [High Speed and High Dynamic Range Video with an Event Camera](https://github.com/uzh-rpg/rpg_e2vid)
 ```bibtex